 Follow the Countryside Code

 Exmoor has played host to both downhill and cross-country events, as well as tracks for adventure racing.
-Up coming for 2015 is the annual Exmoor Explorer, a mountain bike marathon offering routes of 12, 24 and 36 miles.

 - Donate to Caremoor

 - Exmoor Visitor Map